 A heart bound by mental and emotional suffering is heavy, whether the body is alive or dead, weighted down by this world through mental traps and constructs, such as past or future, guilt, condemnation, fear, hatred, anger, torment, etc. We do not need religion to tell us this.
 Our life stories have taught us that states of mind can be painful.

-A "downward" state of mind could easily keep a disembodied person (a ghost) on the earthly plane, descending into an emotional and mental hell.
-This is in direct opposition to what should happen, which is “ascension.”
-This idea of one’s spiritual condition either floating downward or upward upon death of the physical body most likely created the idea of heaven being somewhere up in the sky and hell existing somewhere down below.
-It could also have come from the spiritual symbolism of one's mind being higher and free (heaven) versus bound and in a lower estate (hell).
+A 'downer' state of mind could easily keep a disembodied person (a ghost) on the earthly plane, descending into an emotional and mental hell.
+This is in direct opposition to what should happen, which is 'ascension.'
+The idea of a person’s spiritual condition dictating whether he or she floats upward or downward upon death of the physical form seems related to the idea of heaven being situated, somewhere, up in the sky.
+And that would leave Hell existing somewhere opposite of bliss, say down underneath.

 Let's look at the idea of a person's soul being elevated, essentially, ascension.
-Most near death experiences teach us that upon death, the spirit leaves the body and ascends “upwardly,” above the body.
-We may be greeted by loved ones before, during, or after we experience a “tunnel of light.”
-This light, which most consider to be God, has most often been described as exuding a deep feeling of pure love, understanding, compassion, peace, joy and life.
+Most near death experiences (NDEs) teach us that after a fatality, the spirit leaves the body and upward above the body.
+We may be greeted by loved ones before, during, or after we experience a 'tunnel of light.'
+This light, that some may consider to be God or Heaven, has most often been described as exuding a deep feeling of pure love, understanding, compassion, peace, joy and life: bliss.

 Many who have witnessed this light and freedom never want to leave it to come back to a physical existence upon the earth again.
-These wonderful accounts certainly make more sense of the phrase, “a free spirit.”
+These wonderful NDE accounts certainly define the phrase, 'a free spirit.'
 One who has tasted this light is said to be instantly 'enlightened,' to some degree, being lighter, thinner, and free inside from self-induced suffering.
-This is in stark contrast from spirits trapped in heavy, thick darkness and not knowing who they are: lost.
+This is in stark contrast from spirits trapped in heavy, thick darkness, unaware of who they truly are, essentially, lost for a time.

 Near Death Process